On selection of standing wave at small energy in the 1D Cubic Schr\"odinger Equation with a trapping potential: Introduction

+To prove dispersion we follow the framework of the virial inequalities of Kowalczyk \textit{{et al.}} \cite{KMM3} which, while subtle, is simple and robust and, as a consequence, is shown here to apply easily in contexts with complicated spectra.
+Unfortunately, an important limitation is the repulsivity Assumption \ref{ass:VN}.
+Kowalczyk \textit{{et al.}} \cite{KMM4} discuss how to avoid it in some cases, but we do not consider here the analogous situations.
+Our NLS problem is in some respect simpler than kink problems because virial inequalities like in \cite{KMM4}, which involve three distinct functionals, are more complicated than the single one that suffices here.

-A simple proof of dispersion is due to Ze Li \cite{LiZe}, but the argument does not apply to the cubic nonlinearity and it too, needs to be tested in the presence of eigenvalues.
+For alternative proofs of dispersion, we notice that a rather simple framework is due to Ze Li \cite{LiZe}, but the argument does not apply to the cubic nonlinearity and it too, needs to be tested in the presence of eigenvalues.
 Similar limitations are true for \cite{CVV}.
-We do not discuss here the nonlinear Steepest Descent method of Deift and Zhou initiated in \cite{DZ93}, which has been used extensively for integrable systems but for non integrable systems only in \cite{DZ02}, to our knowledge.
+We do not discuss here the nonlinear Steepest Descent method of Deift and Zhou initiated in \cite{DZ93}, which has been used extensively for integrable systems but for non integrable systems, to our knowledge, only in \cite{DZ02}.
 There is a large literature on PDE methods in the context of integrable systems.
-Here we mention only the recent paper on kinks of sine-Gordon by Lh\"urmann and Schlag \cite{LuSchlag} and the paper on black soliton for defocusing cubic NLS by Gravejat and Smets \cite{GS}, which uses virial inequalities in a context where there seem to be no multiple discrete modes.
+Here we mention only the recent paper on kinks of sine-Gordon by L\"uhrmann and Schlag \cite{LuSchlag} and the paper on the black soliton for defocusing cubic NLS by Gravejat and Smets \cite{GS}.

 In the context of stability problems of ground states of the NLS, virial inequalities were introduced by Merle and Raphael \cite{MR1}--\cite{MR4}.
 The papers by Kowalczyk \textit{{et al.}} \cite{KMM2,KMM3,KMM4} developed further applications of virial inequalities in stability problems.
 In this paper we show that the theory can be applied in a relatively elementary fashion also in the presence of any number $N\ge 2$ of eigenvalues.
 The case $N=1$ with Assumption \ref{ass:VN} should be analogous to \cite{KMM3}.
 An analogue of Soffer and Weinstein \cite{SW3}, or of the more general \cite{BC11AJM}, with Assumption \ref{ass:VN}, should hold in 1D for real valued solutions of the Nonlinear Klein Gordon with a quadratic nonlinearity, using arguments similar to the ones of this paper, which should simplify greatly \cite{SW3,BC11AJM} with the use of Refined Profiles.
 The same should hold for an analogue of \cite {CMP2016} for the unitary invariant NLKG in 1D where there are small complex valued standing waves.